bleso-a/snap-metamask-project/README.md

 # WIP: Tutorial

-Want to learn how to build this snap, read the tutorial in the GitHub Wiki of this repository.
+Want to learn how to build this snap, read the tutorial in the [GitHub Wiki of this repository](https://github.com/bleso-a/snap-metamask-project/wiki/%F0%9F%9A%A7-WIP:-Build-a-Decentralized-Digital-Library-with-MetaMask-Snap)

 Currently, it's work in progress, and will be completed few hours from this commit.